 Samadhi – An awakened state where we merge and become one with our objet of meditation and we are absorbed into the universal spirit

-There are six series of Ashtanga Yoga as taught by Sri Pattabhi Jois.
-The opening sequence begins with Sun Salutations (A & B) and standing postures.
-Next, the practitioner will do one of the six main series, referred to as the Primary series, Intermediate series (2nd Series) or Advanced A, B, C, or D series.
-Beginners to Ashtanga Yoga, practice the primary series.
-The Primary Series is the most important series as it forms the basis of the entire system.
-Each series ends with the closing sequence and savasana.
-Practitioners may advance to more difficult series over a period of years or decades, but the goal of this style is not to learn the more difficult asanas but rather to learn to maintain internal focus throughout the practice by using ujjayi breath, dristhi (focus point) and bandhas (energy locks).
+There are six series in Ashtanga Yoga and each are learned in a progressive manner.
+All practitioners begin with the Primary Series.
+The Primary Series (Yoga Chikitsa) is the most important series as it forms the basis of the entire system.
+After the primary series is mastered, practitioners may advance to more difficult series over a period of years or decades.
+The goal of this style is not to learn the more difficult asanas but rather to learn to maintain internal focus throughout the practice by using long deep even breathing, dristhi (gazing point) and bandhas (energy locks).